Shounak-Ghosh/Adversarial_Examples_Results_Reproduction/README.md

       $ ipython kernel install --user --name=.venv

 Run Jupyter.
-Be sure to check the presence of .venv in 'New' at the top right
+Be sure to check the presence of .venv in while creating a new file in 'New' at the top right.

       $ jupyter notebook

 ###  Getting the files Ready
 Copy all the files from DNN based ECG classification implementation as seen [here](https://github.com/Bibek-Poudel/DNN_ECG_Implementation).This contains the victim model as well as all the files from preciction made by that model.
-Make a copy of the file revised_label.csv and name it REFERENCE-v3.csv.
+Make a copy of the file revised_label.csv and rename it to REFERENCE-v3.csv

-Copy the 9 files named below (from this rpository), Type I and Type II attacks are explained below in the next section:
+Copy the 9 files named below (from this repository), these are associated with Type I attack (explained in the next section):

 -cloud_eval_l2.py, myattacks_l2.py, myattacks_tf_l2.py: Type-I Attack files (cloud deployment) for L2 metric
 -cloud_eval_diffl2.py, myattacks_diffl2.py, myattacks_tf_diffl2.py : Type I Attack files (cloud deployment) for XXX metric
 -cloud_eval_diff.py, myattacks_diff.py, myattacks_tf_diff.py: Type I Attack files (cloud deployment) for dsmooth metric

+Copy the YY files named below (from this repository), these are associated with Type II attack (explained in the next section):
+-LDM_Attack.py, LDM_EOT.py, LDM_EOT_tf.py
+-LDM_UniversalEval.py

 In addition, create a folder named 'cloud model' and

 ### Attack Notes (IMPORTANT)
 - Since the accuracy of the model (DNN based ECG classification) is not 100%.
 The authors here create adversarial examples for only the data that was correctly classified.
 The frequency of this data is:

+ZZZ

 __Type I and Type II are just two ways of specifying threat models__
 - Type I attack: The adversary can access the ECG recordings and curropt them by adding perturbations.
 For example, a cardiologist who wants to fool an insurance company (local deployed) or a hacker who wants to curropt a cloud deployed model)